 June 7 is World Tourette Awareness Day.
-Here we discuss four little known facts about Tourette Syndrome.
+Here we discuss four little known facts about this condition.

 Nearly one in every 162 children have Tourette Syndrome.
-In the United States, only about 0.3% children aged between six and seventeen have been diagnosed, which suggests that nearly half of the children who have Tourette’s are not diagnosed.
+In the United States, only about 0.3% children aged between six and seventeen have been diagnosed, which suggests that nearly half of the children who have this condition are not diagnosed.

 Tourette Syndrome is a nervous system condition, also known as a Tic Disorder.
-People with Tourette Syndrome have tics.
 These tics can manifest themselves as large body movements, vocal sounds, simple body tics, or even complex patterned tics involving multiple parts of the body.

-Here are four little known facts about Tourette Syndrome.
+Here are four little known facts about this condition:

 1. Often accompanied by other disorders